How to Reduce Support Tickets Without Burning Out Your IT Team

 What Ticket Reduction Looks Like in Practice

 The outcomes of a structured ticket reduction programme are consistent across ANZ mid-market teams regardless of industry or platform.
-The pattern is: contact reason analysis surfaces the 30 to 40% of volume that is preventable, targeted self-service and automation interventions address those contact types in priority order, and overall ticket volume falls within 60 to 90 days without any change to agent headcount or SLA targets.
+Contact reason analysis surfaces the 30 to 40% of volume that is preventable.
+Targeted self-service and automation interventions address those contact types in order.
+Overall ticket volume falls within 60 to 90 days without any change to agent headcount or SLA targets.

 Databricks: 23% ticket deflection through structured self-service